curtys/issue-analysis/README.md

 # Issue Analysis

+The Issue Analysis module provides two main functionalities:
+* **Issue report classification:** A binary and a multiclass classifier are integrated.
+The binary classifier can distinguish bugs and non-bugs.
+The multiclass classifier supports the types *bug*, *improvement* and *feature request*.
+* **Bug report quality estimation:** For a given bug report, a score can be calculated based on its content.

 ## Integration
 This project can be added as Maven dependency.
 A snapshot repository is provided.
 In your project's pom add:
  ```xml